CS FMP 200 - Car radio AEG - Free user manual and instructions

 The current traffic announcement is cancelled by pressing this key.

-But the TA mode will not be off.
+However, the TA mode will not be turned off.

-When pressed long, it is selected EON TA LOCAL/EON TA DISTANCE mode.
+When pressed long, it selects EON TA LOCAL/EON TA DISTANCE mode.

-The purpose of this key is to reduce unwanted EON TA switching, which EON TA information was received from current station and the radio switched to that EON linked station, but no information could not be received because the EON linked station is located too far from that area.
-So the radio is switched back to current station again.
-In above operation, a customer listens to a wrong program or mute sound for a while.
+The purpose of this key is to reduce unwanted EON TA switching, which occurs when EON TA information was received from the current station and the radio switched to that EON linked station, but no information could be received because the EON linked station is located too far from that area.
+So the radio switches back to the current station again.
+In the above operation, a customer listens to a wrong program or mute sound for a while.

 EON TA LOCAL mode

-When the filed strength level of EON linked is less than threshold level, the radio does not switch that station, and a customer can hardly listen to any disturbances.
+When the field strength level of the EON linked station is less than the threshold level, the radio does not switch to that station, and a customer can hardly listen to any disturbances.

-When EON TA LOCAL mode is selected, "EON TA LO" on numeric display is indicated for a few seconds.
+When EON TA LOCAL mode is selected, "EON TA LO" is indicated on the numeric display for a few seconds.

 EON TA DISTANCE mode

-EON TA switch is tried to implemented by the information of current station.
+EON TA switching is attempted based on the information from the current station.

-When EON TA DISTANCE mode is selected, "EON TA DX" on numeric display is indicated for a few seconds.
+When EON TA DISTANCE mode is selected, "EON TA DX" is indicated on the numeric display for a few seconds.

 The RDS data used are the PI, PS,